 As you implement more and more technologies, the organizational infrastructure required to manage these tools becomes increasingly burdensome.
 Seventy-one percent of enterprises report they’re adding security technologies faster than they’re adding the capacity to productively use them.

 Perhaps in an effort to save time and energy, you’ve considered outsourcing your data to a managed security service provider (MSSP) or managed detection and response (MDR) provider.
 But, not unlike the tools, many MSSPs have adopted a similar “one-size-fits-all” approach that dilutes the service you hired them for.
 Instead of getting the individualized outcomes expected from service providers, security teams often end up on the outside of a black-box filtering service, spending time sifting through meaningless alerts with too little analysis.
-Not only is your team’s time taken up with reactive tasks, you’re also still lacking the visibility you need to evolve and measure your security program.
+Not only is your team’s time taken up with reactive tasks, you’re also still lacking the visibility you need to mature and measure your security program.
 The outcome you’re looking for, therefore, is going to require a different solution.

 Does your team have the bandwidth to respond to critical events?